-The universalist, formalistic method might be rejected because institutions matter since these influence (and indicate) production and distribution arrangements adopted by society.
-If these vary across cultures or over time, this could indicate that different social approaches have been taken to questions of production and distribution.
+The universalist, formalistic method should be rejected because institutions matter, influencing social and economic arrangements adopted.
+As these vary across cultures and over time, different approaches have been taken to questions of production and distribution.
 This dictates a comparative methodology: comparative anthropology addresses differences across cultures, while comparative history deals with the evolution of institutional arrangements through time (including within and across societies).
-As Bloch argues, the comparative method should "analyze and isolate the 'originality' of different societies".
-[Bloch 1953, p.
-507] He claims that if our analysis remains within the bounds of one society, we will never uncover the causes of germination of a historical development; a "general phenomenon must have equally general causes."
-[Bloch 1953, p.
-505] A series of monographs, each on a particular society, may be quite useful, but "none of them, working separately, is able to provide the solution" to a question concerning the general causes of a general phenomenon; "on the other hand, monographs become important only because the comparative method can elicit from the chaotic multiplicity of circumstances those which were generally effective--the real causes".
-[Bloch 1953, pp. 505-506] Use of the comparative method allows one to "isolate the 'originality' of different societies" [Bloch 1953, p.
-507] by using "factual studies which are detailed, critical, and well-documented".
-[Bloch 1953, p.
-520]
+As Bloch argues, the comparative method should "analyze and isolate the 'originality' of different societies" (Bloch 1953, p.
+507).
+He claims that if our analysis remains within the bounds of one society, we will never uncover the causes of germination of a historical development; a "general phenomenon must have equally general causes" (Ibid., p.
+505).
+A series of monographs, each on a particular society, may be quite useful, but "none of them, working separately, is able to provide the solution" to a question concerning the general causes of a general phenomenon;" on the other hand, monographs become important only because "the comparative method can elicit from the chaotic multiplicity of circumstances those which were generally effective-the real causes" (Ibid., pp. 505-506).
+Use of the comparative method allows one to "isolate the 'originality' of different societies" (Ibid., p.
+507) by using "factual studies which are detailed, critical, and well-documented" (Ibid., p.
+520).

-The economist who wishes to use the comparative method faces a major hurdle: the economy in most (all?) societies is "embedded" in the total social fabric so that it is difficult to identify.7 [Stanfield 1986, p.
-18] This is the corollary to the Institutionalist rejection of the formalist method: one cannot abstract from the institutions which shape (and are shaped by) society's way of "making a living".
-This is particularly true of pre-capitalist societies, where productive activities are closely integrated with other social activities.
-[Stanfield 1986, p.
-76] Polanyi argued that in pre-capitalist societies, the embedded economy is shaped by the rules and norms of the society; even where self interested behavior exists, it must be noneconomic because the community generally takes care of all its members and norms of behavior exert continual pressure to eliminate self interest as a cause of economic behavior.
-[Polanyi 1968, p.
-46] While this is an effective critique of orthodoxy's "homogenous globules of desire", it also means that economic phenomena are difficult to disentangle from other, more general, pre-capitalist social behavior.
+The economist who wishes to use the comparative method faces a major hurdle: the economy in (all?) societies is "embedded" in the total social fabric so that it is difficult to identify (Stanfield 1986, p.
+18).
+This is the corollary to the Institutionalist rejection of the formalist method: one cannot abstract from the institutions which shape (and are shaped by) society's way of "making a living."
+This is particularly true of pre-capitalist societies, where productive activities are closely integrated with other social activities (Ibid., p.
+76).
+Polanyi argued that in pre-capitalist societies, the embedded economy is shaped by the rules and norms of the society; even where self-interested behavior exists, it must be noneconomic because the community generally takes care of all its members and norms of behavior exert continual pressure to eliminate self-interest as a cause of economic behavior (Polanyi 1968, p.
+46).

+While this is an effective critique of orthodoxy's "homogenous globules of desire" (Veblen's well-known phrase), it also means that economic phenomena are difficult to disentangle from other, more general, pre-capitalist social behavior.
 However, this does not mean that the comparative economist's task is impossible.
-In capitalist society, economic behavior achieves its highest degree of liberation from other social activities; the economy of capitalist society is the least "embedded".8 If one can develop an understanding of economic phenomena of a capitalist economy, one may use the comparative method to develop an understanding of pre-capitalist economies and improve one's understanding of the capitalist economy.
-This is because, as Stanfield argues, the "facts" of the capitalist economy were already embedded in noneconomic social relations of pre-capitalist societies.
-[Stanfield 1986, p.
-54] These phenomena become more obvious in capitalist society; once we understand their functioning within a capitalist economy, we may contrast this with the role they play in pre-capitalist economies.
+In capitalist society, economic behavior achieves its highest degree of liberation from other social activities; the economy of the capitalist society is the least "embedded."
+If one can develop an understanding of economic phenomena of a capitalist economy, one may use the comparative method to develop an understanding of pre-capitalist economies and improve one's understanding of the capitalist economy.
+This is because, as Stanfield argues, the "facts" of the capitalist economy were already embedded in noneconomic social relations of pre-capitalist societies (Stanfield 1986, p.
+54).
+These phenomena become more obvious in capitalist society; once we understand their functioning within a capitalist economy, we may contrast this with the role they play in pre-capitalist economies.